 The team at Kings’ School Dubai includes the Leadership Team, Primary and Specialist Teachers, Learning Assistants and Support Staff.
 It is a dynamic, forward thinking, highly skilled and happy group of people, all striving to do ‘The Best By Every Child’.

-Since joining Kings’ School Dubai as Deputy Headteacher in 2014, Bede has led on Curriculum and Assessment in collaboration with our other Kings’ Schools.
-Now as Principal, he continues to lead on this area ensuring that Kings’ exceptional standards remain high.
+Joining Kings’ School Dubai as Deputy Headteacher in 2014, Bede led on curriculum and assessment reform.
+Bede was appointed Principal in 2016 and continues to drive the improvement agenda, ensuring that Kings’ exceptional standards remain high.

 Louise graduated with a BA Hons. in Education in 2006 and began teaching in Cheshire, England.
 For the first few years of her career she taught a range of year groups and took on the role of SENCo.
 In September 2012, she moved to a school outside Liverpool; it was here she progressed from a class teacher and SENCo to KS1 Leader.
 In 2015 Louise moved to Dubai to join Kings’ where she has been the Year Leader for both Year 1 and then Year 2 at Kings’ School Al Barsha.
 Most recently, she was appointed Assistant Headteacher for Year 1 and Year2 at Kings’ School Dubai.

 William graduated with a Bachelor of Education (Honours) from the University of Gloucestershire in 2012 and then began teaching in Hampshire.
 At his first school, William taught Year 3 as well as driving the integration of technology across the curriculum and leading sport.
 In 2014, William moved to Dubai to join the Kings’ family where he has had many different roles, including class teacher for years 5 and 6, computing teacher specialist, leader of data analysis and digital innovation.
 Most recently, William was appointed Assistant Head Teacher for Years 5 and 6.